Peopling of the Americas: Source populations

 The Native American source population was formed in Siberia by the mixing of two distinct populations: Ancient North Eurasians and an ancient East Asian (ESEA) population.
-According to Jennifer Raff, the Ancient North Eurasian population mixed with a daughter population of ancient East Asians, who they encountered around 25,000 years ago, which led to the emergence of Native American ancestral populations.
-However, the exact location where the admixture took place is unknown, and the migratory movements that united the two populations are a matter of debate.
+According to Jennifer Raff, the Ancient North Eurasian population mixed with a daughter population of ancient East Asians, whom they encountered around 25,000 years ago, which led to the emergence of Native American ancestral populations.
+However, the exact location of the admixture is unknown, and the migratory movements that united the two populations remain a matter of debate.

-One theory supposes that Ancient North Eurasians migrated south to East Asia, or Southern Siberia, where they would have encountered and mixed with ancient East Asians.
-Genetic evidence from Lake Baikal in Russia supports this area as the location where the admixture took place.
+One theory posits that Ancient North Eurasians migrated south to East Asia or Southern Siberia, where they would have encountered and intermixed with ancient East Asians.
+Genetic evidence from Lake Baikal in Russia supports this area as the site of the admixture.

 However, a third theory, the "Beringian standstill hypothesis", suggests that East Asians instead migrated north to Northeastern Siberia, where they mixed with ANE, and later diverged in Beringia, where distinct Native American lineages formed.
 This theory is supported by maternal and nuclear DNA evidence.
 According to Grebenyuk, after 20,000 BP, a branch of Ancient East Asians migrated to Northeastern Siberia, and mixed with descendants of the ANE, leading to the emergence of Ancient Paleo-Siberian and Native American populations in Extreme Northeastern Asia.

 However, the Beringian standstill hypothesis is not supported by paternal DNA evidence, which may reflect different population histories for paternal and maternal lineages in Native Americans, which is not uncommon and has been observed in other populations.

 A 2019 study suggested that Native Americans are the closest living relatives to 10,000-year-old fossils found near the Kolyma River in northeastern Siberia.

 A study published in July 2022 suggested that people in southern China may have contributed to the Native American gene pool, based on the discovery and DNA analysis of 14,000-year-old human fossils.

-The contrast between the genetic profiles of the Hokkaido Jōmon skeletons and the modern Ainu illustrates another uncertainty in source models derived from modern DNA samples.
+The contrast between the genetic profiles of the Hokkaido Jōmon skeletons and those of the modern Ainu illustrates another uncertainty in source models based on modern DNA samples.